 “It Doesn’t Remind Me” (2005)

 This song is the fourth track and third single from Out of Exile, the second Audioslave album.
-The video is somewhat politically charged given the climate at the time, but the concept and execution is tasteful.
+The video is somewhat politically charged, given the climate at the time, but the concept and execution is tasteful.
 The song has a soft-loud structure like “Blow Up the Outside World,” though the soft part is really catchy and the loud part is relatively tame.
-The theme of the song lends itself to funny non sequitur while adding to the underling sadness.
+The theme of the song lends itself to funny non sequitur while adding to the underlying sadness.

 “Black Hole Sun” (1994)

 This song is the seventh track and third single from Superunknown.
-“Black Hole Sun” is Cornell’s most famous work, as shown by all of the tributes that other famous musicians have done in the days following his death.
+“Black Hole Sun” is Cornell’s most famous work, as shown by the tributes that other famous musicians have done in the days following his death.
 It’s easy to sing along to this song and I’ll have buy it as DLC for Rocksmith 2014.